ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Summary: find your self moving away from dialogue, stop and notice what you are doing / feeling (ie am I silent or violent); analyze conslucions and stories; get back to the facts; watch for clever stories and tell the full story; what do I want and what would I do now to get there

 ## Chapter 7
-- hearts need to be in the right place and are well prepared
+- Hearts need to be in the right place and are well prepared
 - Express opinion - now what?
 - Totally frank and completely respectful
 - Maintain safety - confidence, humility, and skill